 Host a fundraising party or similar event and watch the donations roll in.
 Invite your friends, neighbors, and family members to celebrate your ride with you.
 Get creative when you’re planning your party – hold a ping pong tournament, organize a potluck at your community center, plan a wine tasing, or make a presentation to your homeowner’s association.
 There are endless ways to have fun and educate your donors on the cause.

 6. Selling Something

 Selling something, especially consumables, is a great way to encourage donations.
-Put a giant container or chocolates or peppermints from your local warehouse store on your desk and charge $2-$5 each.
+Put a giant container of chocolates or peppermints on your desk and charge $2-$5 each.
 Do you like to bake?
 Sell your best homemade treats such as bread, cookies, cakes, or pies.
 Organize a neighborhood yard sale and get others involved.

 8. Cool Signatures